Thursday, August 29, 2013

 “Can you believe this is happening?”

-Shari had been through a lot over the years.
-Her parents had passed away—her brother had prostate cancer.
+Shari has been through a lot over the years.
+Her parents passed away—and her brother has prostate cancer.
 I was quiet and listened as she mentioned Nathan’s actions the day he died and the details of the wreck.
 Her strength was incredible.

 It was 7:00 p.m. when I left.
 Paul had already eaten, so I got dinner for Ashton and myself.
 Of course, I wanted to eat with Ashton after a rough night.
 Still, I had difficulty sitting at the table without crying.
 I felt terrible because I could hug Ashton, but Shari could not hug Nathan.
 I went to the bathroom because I did not want to cry in front of him.
 I made it through dinner with a tear or two, but I don’t think he noticed.

-I went to bed early to cry—I cried so hard my face hurt.
+I went to bed early to cry—I burst into tear and cried so hard my face hurt.

 Thursday, August 22, 2013